What’s New in Meniscus Replacement

 Over the years, artificial materials were tried as meniscus replacements.
 These generally failed, for a number of reasons.
 In young people, a strong enough artificial material would damage the healthy tissue opposing articular cartilage.
 In older people or those with arthritis, the rough exposed arthritic bone would chew up the artificial material too rapidly.
 Essentially, if the material was soft enough to absorb the forces of ambulation, it was not durable enough to last in the joint.
 Pig tissues have been tried (with the advancement of antigen stripping technologies), but are currently still in development.

 Today, human donor meniscus (from young people who unfortunately die, most commonly in car and motorcycle accidents) remains the dominant meniscus replacement.
 But certain advances have occurred along the way.
 First, the surgical techniques for installing the meniscus into the knee have improved.
 Next, strategies for repairing the opposing articular cartilage using paste graft cartilage techniques have been optimized, making meniscus transplantation available to a wider group of people with knee pain.
-Third, the addition of injections of growth factors from birth tissues (amniotic fluid and Wharton’s jelly donated from healthy C-sections) and from platelets (PRP) are accelerating the rate of healing for the transplanted tissues.
+Third, the addition of injections of growth factors and Platelet-Rich-Plasma (PRP) are accelerating the rate of healing for the transplanted tissues.

 Each of these improvements should theoretically make meniscus transplantation more common.
 But the tragedy remains that too many meniscus tissues are removed, too little insurance reimbursement exists to support replacement, and there exists too little knowledge of the most recent advancements in tissue repair.
 Because of this, my personal goal— of teaching all surgeons and having all patients undergo repair, regeneration, or replacement of the injured meniscus the moment their injury occurs—is still in the future.